 What is secondary high blood pressure?

-Secondary high blood pressure is high blood pressure that's caused by another disease or condition.
+Secondary high blood pressure (secondary hypertension) is high blood pressure that's caused by another disease or condition.
 It can also be caused by certain medicines.
 If your doctor can treat what's causing the high blood pressure, it might lower your blood pressure.
-The risk of secondary high blood pressure is higher in children than in adults.

 What causes it?